Canada Wildlife Holidays

 May to October is the main season to spot whales, peaking around July and August.
 For the grey whale migration past Tofino, you’ll need to go in March.
 Towns like Tadoussac in Québec and Digby in Nova Scotia are best for humpbacks, minke, blue and beluga whales.
 Manitoba’s Hudson Bay is the best place for belugas.
 British Columbia reigns supreme for orcas - resident pods are visible on tours from Vancouver, Victoria and Tofino.

 Call us to book

-Call our Canada Travel Experts to book your Rocky Mountaineer holiday.
+Call our Canada Travel Experts to book your Wildlife holiday.
 Choose from dozens of packages or tailor-make your perfect trip from scratch.

 See Canada's wildlife for yourself